Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ### Embedding Vectors

 To define an embedding feature, you must at minimum provide Phoenix with the embedding vector data itself.
-Specify the DataFrame column that contains this data in the `vector_column_name` field on `px.EmbeddingColumnNames`.
-For example, the DataFrame below contains tabular credit card transaction data in addition to embedding vectors that represent each row.
+Specify the dataframe column that contains this data in the `vector_column_name` field on `px.EmbeddingColumnNames`.
+For example, the dataframe below contains tabular credit card transaction data in addition to embedding vectors that represent each row.
 Notice that:

 * Unlike other fields that take strings or lists of strings, the argument to `embedding_feature_column_names` is a dictionary.
-* The key of this dictionary, "transaction\_embedding," is not a column of your DataFrame but is name you choose for your embedding feature that appears in the UI.
+* The key of this dictionary, "transaction\_embedding," is not a column of your dataframe but is name you choose for your embedding feature that appears in the UI.
 * The values of this dictionary are instances of `px.EmbeddingColumnNames`.
 * Each entry in the "embedding\_vector" column is a list of length 4.

-#### DataFrame
+#### Dataframe

 | predicted  | target     | embedding\_vector           | fico\_score | merchant\_id      | loan\_amount | annual\_income | home\_ownership | num\_credit\_lines | inquests\_in\_last\_6\_months | months\_since\_last\_delinquency |
 | ---------- | ---------- | --------------------------- | ----------- | ----------------- | ------------ | -------------- | --------------- | ------------------ | ----------------------------- | -------------------------------- |